lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Jupyter_Notebook_VM.md

  -----

- ### 📺Click to see Lynn's 4 minute exploration of this section
+ ### 📺 Click to see Lynn's 4 minute exploration of this section
 [![GCP Jupyter Notebook Instances for Bioinformatics](http://img.youtube.com/vi/tboCODz0IL4/0.jpg)](http://www.youtube.com/watch?v=tboCODz0IL4 "GCP Jupyter Notebook Instances for Bioinformatics")

 ### How to verify you've done it
- - Click the **'OPENJUPYTERLAB'** link on the GCP AI hub -> Notebook instances interface for your VM
+ - CLICK the **'OPENJUPYTERLAB'** link on the GCP AI hub -> Notebook instances interface for your VM
- - Work with notebooks on your VM (example shown below)
+ - WORK with notebooks on your VM (example shown below)

  [![jupyter-sample](/images/jupyter-sample.png)]()